Remedy for restless nights: Contentment [Santosha]

 No matter how enlightened you are, bedtime can still be less than a state of nirvana.

-There are good nights, and then there are anxious nights, where the never ending list of todos and worries keep our brain from fully resting.
+There are good nights, and then there are anxious nights, where a list of to-dos and worries keeps our brains from fully resting.

-Contentment requires us to have a dose of humility to accept that there are forces in this world that are beyond our control.
-Even with our best effort, discipline, intelligence and plannings, the outcome may still not what we wished it to be.
-Accepting this on a daily basis allows us to stay grounded, humbled and connected with the practical.
+To achieve contentment, we must embrace humility and acknowledge that there are forces in this world that are beyond our control.
+Even with our utmost effort, discipline, intelligence, and foresightful planning, the outcome may not meet our expectations.
+Accepting this reality on a daily basis allows us to stay grounded, humbled, and connected with a universe far more complex than our ability to understand it.